-While you can run any course you wish, you will receive Ultimate points in a class only if you qualify by age and sex on that course.
+While you can run any course you wish, you will receive Ultimate points in a class only if you qualify by age and gender on that course.
 Please see the chart below for categories in which you can receive Ultimate points.

 Women 20 and under

 *You may run this course but will not receive Ultimate points.

 How are courses measured?

 Courses are measured as the crow flies, in a direct line from control to control.
 Unless you have wings, you will travel farther than this distance!
 Courses are measured in kilometers, so a good rule of thumb is to simply round up to miles to estimate how far you will go.
 So in a 5 kilometer race, you’ll likely travel up to 5 miles.

 –Ethan O’Connor, Shannon Cheng

 Come out to Fishtrap!
 This final event of the 2019 Ultimate series is the Ultralong and we were charged with creating courses that emphasize endurance, route choice and rough map reading.
 Please take a careful look at the estimated distance of your course and plan to start as early in the start window as is practical for you.

 We Fishtrap in late May amidst a spectacular display of wildflowers and were reminded of how beautiful and special a place it is.
 We had an enjoyable time re-visiting the unique landscape and hope that the courses we’ve set provide everyone a sampler of all the terrain has to offer.